As an iPhone user, you may have seen a small half moon (crescent moon) icon next to your text messages. It may confuse you and makes you wonder:

 A crescent moon icon next to your text messages is not an indication of iMessage problems.
 It means that you have enabled the “Do Not Disturb” mode for a specific conversation.
 You may even think something is wrong with your iMessage

 You’ll get no notifications of new incoming messages from that particular conversion.
 But your unread messages will sit there so you can read them at your convenience.
-This feature comes in handy when you prefer to not block someone on iMessage.
+This feature comes in handy when you prefer not to block someone on iMessage.

 The moon icon will appear in two different colors, blue or gray.
 A blue icon means the person hasn’t opened up and read your messages.

 While a gray icon tells you that the recipient of your messages has opened up and read them.

 If the half moon icon only appears in the status bar at the top of the home screen, it means you’ve turned on the “Do Not Disturb” mode.

 All your phone calls will go straight to voicemail.
 You’ll still receive text messages, but you won’t see any notifications when new ones come in.